 Another scenario for locking your PDF is to ensure content integrity.
 If you spend a lot of time, for example, on modifying your thesis and adding scattered annotations throughout the document, encrypting your PDF document can ensure all changes made on the thesis require a password.

 In addition, images are often part of PDF presentations.
-Sometimes, users will, either accidentally or purposely, alter the position, compress page size or delete the images if this document is not protected by password.
+Sometimes, users will, either accidentally or purposely, alter the position, compress page size or delete the images if this document is not protected by a password.
 This will negatively affect the content integrity for sure.

 Why Do You Need to Encrypt PDFs?